-- 38. While 2020 and 2021 saw higher inflow conditions, the average annual streamflow into Melbourne's water supply system over the last nine years remains less than the average total annual outflows.
-In the medium to long term, yield is projected to decrease as a result of changing climate conditions while demand is projected to continue to increase.
+- 39. While the consecutive La Niña years of 2020, 2021 and 2022 saw higher inflow conditions, in the medium to long term, yield is projected to decrease as a result of changing climate conditions while demand is projected to continue to increase.
 As a result: - Water storage levels will, on average, show a decreasing trend without regular water volumes provided by the VDP. - Desalinated water order volumes will therefore be necessary in order to maintain or recover storage levels.
-Depending on the sequencing of future wet and dry years, these will show an increasing trend to reflect increasing average use of the VDP.
+Depending on the sequencing of future wet and dry years, average orders will reflect an increasing use of the VDP.

-- Prior to the VDP's capacity being required to supply growing base demand in future, larger orders can be used to build a storage level buffer for drought resilience. - Augmentation to the water supply system will become necessary as the difference between water demand and yield diminishes and means that water security cannot be maintained otherwise. - Maintaining high storage volumes, and larger desalinated water orders made in response to falls in high storage volumes will provide a buffer in storage levels, increasing the Melbourne region resilience to extreme climate events such as droughts and assist in delaying the need for augmentation and.
-This was highlighted in a 2018 Melbourne University study on the 'The economic value of water in storage' that found that: - Storing additional water can have important economic value as it can reduce or defer the need to augment the water supply system. - Additional water in storage can reduce the severity and impact of water restrictions, and the resulting economic and social costs.
+- Prior to the VDP's capacity being required to supply growing base demand in future, larger orders when there is storage capacity can be used to build a storage level buffer for drought resilience. - Maintaining high storage volumes increases the Melbourne region's resilience to extreme climate events such as droughts and assist in delaying the need for augmentation.
+This was highlighted in a 2018 Melbourne University study on the 'The economic value of water in storage' that found that: - Storing additional water can have important economic value as it can reduce or defer the need to augment the water supply system. - Additional water in storage can reduce the severity and impact of water restrictions, and the resulting economic and social costs. - Augmentation to the water supply system will become necessary as the difference between water demand and yield diminishes and water security cannot be maintained.